Alberto enjoys writing about their hobbies, which include video games and movies.

 Dead Frontier 2: Tips for New Players

 Dead Frontier 2 is, of course, the sequel to the popular free MMO survival horror game; Dead Frontier.
-The new game offers a new lugubrious atmosphere in third person perspective.
-Developed by one man only, Dead Frontier 2 was released in September 5th, 2018 in early access version through the gaming platform Steam, this means the game is not complete yet and it will be updated and patched frequently through the next months/years, since at its current state the game contains some bugs and requires balance and improvements, despite this, in current version, the game is very fun and you can play it for free.
+The new game offers a new lugubrious atmosphere in third-person perspective.
+Developed by one man only, Dead Frontier 2 was released on September 5th, 2018 in early access version through the gaming platform Steam, this means the game is not complete yet and it will be updated and patched frequently through the next months/years, since at its current state the game contains some bugs and requires balance and improvements, despite this, in the current version, the game is very fun and you can play it for free.

 Dead Frontier 2 received a lot of attention a couple of weeks after its release in Steam, reaching more than 10000 people playing at once, but the population has been declining because of the lack of content, even so, the game still has a very decent population and it's very likely the population will grow again once new content and updates are added, but in order to see this, we will have to be very patient, since, as I mentioned before, the game is developed by one man only.

 Dead Frontier 2 is a survival horror game about scavenging scarce resources in a post-apocalyptic world, such as food, water, ammo, and fuel, achieving this is usually hard, particularly for new players as there is no guidance or tutorials in the game, but bellow, you will find some basic tips to help you out in your journey in this awesome MMO.

 If you want to try Dead Frontier 2, you can download it from Steam, remember, it's free to play with no "pay to win" aspects so far.

 As I mentioned earlier, you will need to find scarce resources such as food, water, medicine, ammunition or clothes in order to survive and progress in the game.